nikgregory/shiny-octo-eureka/at_starterkits/at_standard/templates/README.md

 # Templates

+WARNING: do not change the directory structure - the layout generation system relies on the location of page.html.twig: `templates/page/page.html.twig`

 Here you can place template overrides and suggestions.
 By default only page.html.twig is included, unless you choose to include all AT Cores template overrides during when generating a new sub-theme (or you copy them in manually).

 Note that all AT Core templates are used by this sub-theme due to Drupals template inheritance feature - sub-themes automatically use any template in the base theme, unless overridden in the sub-theme.